Bringing People Together to Build HOMES, COMMUNITIES, AND HOPE

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

-Then, before noon, homeowner Carolyn Snell-Wellborn (shown with finance manager Anita Tatum) came in to pay off the note on her house.
-They are shown shredding a copy of the mortgage.
+Homeowner Carolyn Snell-Wellborn (shown with finance manager Anita Tatum) are shown shredding a copy of the mortgage after she paid it off.
 Together with the house blessings after a closing, these are the events that give us the most joy and express the mission of our ministry: ‘ Put God’s love into action by involving people in building homes, communities and hope.